sehoxjeong/sehoxjeong/README.md

 ### Research Interests

 I am broadly interested in the interaction between financial markets and the real economy.
+My current work focuses on how financial frictions shape firm dynamics—particularly entry and exit from financial markets—and the implications for investment and employment.

-My current research focuses on how financial frictions shape firm dynamics—particularly entry and exit from financial markets—and the implications for investment and employment.
 I am also interested in the role of financial intermediaries and institutional investors in corporate financing, with a focus on how their demand for financial assets influences firms’ access to capital.
 Drawing on recent developments in demand-based and intermediary asset pricing, I aim to study how the behavior of investors affect asset prices and, in turn, real economic outcomes.
 I am also exploring the use of machine learning techniques to uncover latent firm characteristics and improve empirical identification in this context.

 **`asset pricing`** **`corporate finance`** **`macroeconomics`** **`machine learning`**